On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: The attainment and Gaussian uniformization problems

-A major obstruction to determine the Gaussian admissible measures for multidimensional Brownian motion in $\bR^n, n\ge 2$ is that the intrinsic metric with respect to $\mu = g\,dm$ does not admit a simple description unlike the one dimensional case where there is a simple formula \eqref{e:gup0}.
-As noted in Example \ref{x:ainf}, the conclusion of Theorem \ref{t:1dgaussian} fails in higher dimensions. } \end{remark}
+\begin{remark} A major obstruction to determining the Gaussian admissible measures for multidimensional Brownian motion in $\bR^n, n\ge 2$ is that the intrinsic metric with respect to $\mu = g\,dm$ does not admit a simple description unlike the one-dimensional case where there is a simple formula \eqref{e:gup0}.
+As noted in Example \ref{x:ainf}, the conclusion of Theorem \ref{t:1dgaussian} fails in higher dimensions. \end{remark}